Ricky Lee: Release and post-detention work

 Lee spent six years looking for a producer for the film, but he had no success.
 Eventually, the screenplay won a contest launched by the Experimental Cinema of the Philippines, which meant that Lee would ironically be working with Imee Marcos.
 Despite this irony, Lee remained silent to ensure the film would be produced.
 It was eventually released during the 1982 Metro Manila Film Festival.

 The movie was highly successful during its run, receiving nine awards at the festival and becoming the first Philippine film to be included in the "Competition Section" of the 33rd Berlin International Film Festival in March 1983.

 At the turn of the decade, Lee was introduced to director Marilou Diaz-Abaya as the screenwriter for Brutal (1980), which premiered at the 1980 Metro Manila Film Festival and became very successful.
 This marked the beginning of a widely acclaimed feminist trilogy of films that included Moral (1982) and Karnal (1983), featuring Diaz-Abaya as director and Lee as screenwriter.
 Lee's screenplay for Salome/Brutal won the 1981 Philippine National Book Award for Best Screenplay.
 This began a series of frequent collaborations between Diaz-Abaya and Lee, lasting until Diaz-Abaya's death in 2012, and saw both inducted into the Order of National Artists of the Philippines in 2022.

-Lee wrote extensively over the next two and a half decades, with some of his most critically acclaimed works including Sandakot Na Bala (1988), co-written and directed by Jose Carreon; Dyesebel (1990); Juan Tamad at Mister Shooli: Mongolian Barbecue (1991); Mayor Cesar Climaco (1994); The Flor Contemplacion Story (1995); the psychological horror film Patayin sa Sindak si Barbara (1995); Sharon Cuneta starrer Madrasta (1996); and Labs Kita...
+Lee wrote extensively over the next two and a half decades, with some of his most critically acclaimed works including Sandakot Na Bala (1988), Dyesebel (1990), Juan Tamad at Mister Shooli: Mongolian Barbecue (1991), Mayor Cesar Climaco (1994), The Flor Contemplacion Story (1995), Patayin sa Sindak si Barbara (1995), Madrasta (1996), and Labs Kita...
 Okey Ka Lang?
 (1998).